max123kl/Jforeground/README.md

 # Jforeground

-A MW specifically designed for Joomla!
-Docs from a fork of Foreground
+A MW skin custom designed for Joomla!
+Docs from a fork of Foreground Skin